Wisconsin

 How long must Wisconsin agencies keep bodycam footage?

 Wisconsin sets a tiered retention floor rather than a single fixed number.
 Under § 165.87(2)(a), all data recorded by a body camera worn by a law enforcement officer must be retained for a minimum of 120 days from the date of recording.
 That floor rises automatically for higher-stakes footage: recordings documenting a death, a physical injury, a custodial arrest, a search conducted during an authorized temporary questioning, or an officer's use of force must be retained until the investigation, case, or complaint reaches final disposition, including any appeal.
-A prosecutor, court, or a person with a legitimate interest can also direct an agency in writing to preserve a recording with evidentiary value in a prosecution beyond the standard period, provided the request is made within 120 days of the recording, and data used in a proceeding cannot be destroyed until that proceeding, including appeals, concludes.
+A law enforcement officer or agency, a board of police and fire commissioners, a prosecutor, a defendant, or a court can also direct an agency in writing to preserve a recording with evidentiary value in a prosecution beyond the standard period, provided the request is made within 120 days of the recording, and data used in a proceeding cannot be destroyed until that proceeding, including appeals, concludes.

 Is Wisconsin bodycam footage a public record?